TurkiAlshehrii/dice-Game/README.md

 #Hey!

-i have built this amazing website game
+i have built this amazing game

 --------------
 i use in this project: